Strawberry-Filled Cheesecake Cookies

 Add egg and vanilla

-Beat in the egg and vanilla just until combined and glossy, scraping the bowl so there are no sneaky streaks.
+Beat in the egg and vanilla extract, scraping down the sides of the bowl so everything mixes evenly.

 -